 - The goldfish will have missing tale or fins,

 - Always make sure that you have excellent water quality,

 - Add one tablespoon of aquarium salt per gallon of clean water for a salt bath, for a week,

 - If the condition of your fish is not improved, look forward to commercial treatment.

 Fungus disease or cotton wool disease is one of the most common goldfish diseases.
 Like ich, the fungal infection does not affect a healthy fish.
 If the fish with fungal infection is not treated, it will spread infection from skin to muscle tissue, and fish will eventually die.

-- Fish with a disease like parasitic, ulcer, or open wound will have more chance of getting a fungal infection.
+- Fish with a disease like parasitic, ulcer, or open wound will have more chances of getting a fungal infection.

 - The fish with a weak immune system due to poor water quality will contract fungus,

 - The fungus will appear as cotton grows in the body and fins of the fish, the sign of fungal infection.

-- The fish will look uncomfortable and will have the loss of appetite.
+- The fish will look uncomfortable and will have a loss of appetite.

 - First, remove your sick goldfish from the main tank to the hospital tank for special treatment,

 - Remove all the chemical media especially activated carbon from your filter,

 - Add aquarium salt, three tablespoons per gallon gradually since a sick fish cannot take this amount of salt,

 - Another method is by adding a solution of methylene blue 3-5mg per liter as a preventive measure,

 - Bathe the sick fish in a solution of one part of copper sulfate to 2 million portions of water for two minutes.

 This disease is called a velvet disease because the infected fish will have light tan velvet coating over their bodies.
 It is much similar to Ich but much smaller compared to Ich.
 The velvet disease is also known as Oodinium, Rust disease, or Gold Dust disease.
 This disease is almost invisible on gold-colored fish and is clear on light-colored fish.